 OVERVIEW Casa Livia

-Savor the best of southern Tuscany at this wonderful three-bedroom 14th century tower is set within bucolic gardens clinging to the hillside at the edge of the picturesque town of Cetona.
-Its prominent location offers it exceptional vistas of Monte Cetona, Città della Pieve and the gorgeous Tuscan countryside, enjoyed from different vantage points throughout the property or beside its fabulous pool.
+Savor the best of southern Tuscany at this wonderful three-bedroom 14th century tower, set within bucolic gardens at the edge of the picturesque town of Cetona.
+Its prominent location offers exceptional vistas of Monte Cetona, Città della Pieve and the gorgeous Tuscan countryside, enjoyed from different vantage points throughout the property or beside its fabulous pool.

-Carefully restored and redecorated with a creative and colorful touch, accommodation and living areas are spread over the tower’s four floors.
+Carefully restored and redecorated with a creative and colorful touch, living areas and bedrooms are spread over the tower’s four floors.
 The ground floor is home to a comfortable open plan living and dining room as well as a bathroom and a well equipped kitchen with a small breakfast table.
-A spacious, charmingly appointed bedroom is found on each of the upper floors, two of which are normally twins and a double, however these can also be made up to two doubles or three twins.
+A spacious, charmingly appointed bedroom is found on each of the upper floors, two of which are normally two twins and a double, however these can also be made up to three doubles or three twins.
 All of the bedrooms have their own bathroom, two are en-suite shower rooms.

 Immerse yourself in the beauty of the Val d’Orcia’s breathtaking nature while relaxing in the garden’s covered sitting area featuring colorful sofas and cushions.
 You can descend the stone stairs through the garden to take in the sun on one of the poolside loungers or cool down in the 12m x 4m pool before sipping some chilled local wine under the adjacent covered pergola.
 There is an additional vine-laden dining area next to the house, perfect for your evening meals gazing up at the stars and listening to the soundtrack of crickets and rustling breeze through the trees.